-This course is designed to teach the fundamental techniques of cabinetmaking.
-Course topics can include but are not limited to understanding the difference between production and custom cabinets, learning the proper selection of woods, materials, tools and finishes, learning how to plan, blueprint and build a small cabinet, understanding cabinet installation and how to estimate building and labor construction costs.
+Learn the fundamental techniques of cabinetmaking.
+Course topics include understanding the difference between production and custom cabinets; proper selection of woods, materials, tools and finishes; learning how to plan, blueprint and build a small cabinet; understanding cabinet installation; and understanding how to estimate building and labor construction costs.

-Students will need: Safety glasses, hearing protection, N95 mask to protect against sawdust when cutting, measuring tape, pencil, folding rule (instructor will specify what type of folding rule during the first class – do not purchase this ahead of time).
+Students will need: Safety glasses, hearing protection, N95 mask, measuring tape, pencil, folding rule (instructor will specify what type of folding rule during the first class – do not purchase this ahead of time).

-Students do not need to purchase the following list of project materials prior to the first class.
 Student projects and project sizes will be determined during the first class and students will purchase materials after that.
-Here is a general idea of what materials may be needed, although the sizes and cost may vary:

 Classes are held at Freeman Wood Crafters (FRWC), located at 413 Church St. in Eden.

 - Registration: $180

 - Accident Insurance: $2

 - Total Estimated Cost: $220